sharpen3d/openvat/README.md

 - VAT Preview scene: auto-created and linked to “OpenVATPreview” collection
 - Scene cleanup: automatic post-encoding

+** Using tangent-space normal maps on VAT-animated meshes can be tricky.
+In most cases, it is recommended to use an object-space baked normal map for surface detail, and comine this with the animated VAT normal for proper surface lighting during deformation.
+This requires alteration to the default provided shaders.

 ### Engine Support
 ## Unity